nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>
 <div markdown="span">
 **Date/time formats**<br>
 See [Appendix: Date/time formats](#datetime-formats) for the date/time formats allowed.
+Not following these formats will result in an error.
 </div>
 </div>